ghi-electronics/BrainPad-Docs/go-beyond/components/light-bulb.md

 # Light Bulb
 ---
 The BrainPad Light Bulb actually contains three light emitting diodes (LEDs) in one package.
 One LED is red, one is green, and one is blue.
-These can turned on independantly at varying intensities to create up to one million different colors.
+These can independently set to varying intensities to create up to one million different colors.

-BrainPad.LightBulb.TurnColor(double r, double g, double b) - Used to create a variety of colors based on varying degrees of red, green and blue.
+* BrainPad.LightBulb.TurnColor(double r, double g, double b) - Used to create a variety of colors by controlling the brightness of the red, green and blue LEDs.
 The minimum color intensity is 0 (off) and the maximum is 100.

 * BrainPad.LightBulb.TurnRed() - Turns the light bulb red at full intensity.